Natural gas furnaces need enough space and airflow to run correctly.

 - Used filters

 If you have a cat, put your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could move the unpleasant odors throughout your home.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could circulate the unpleasant odors all over your home.

-You should also frequently sweep by your furnace to block dust from building up.
+You should also regularly sweep near your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or regular maintenance in Moline, Freed Heating & Air Conditioning can expertly handle your needs.
-Our highly trained technicians can work on any heating equipment model or brand.
+Whether you have to have furnace replacement or routine maintenance in Moline, Freed Heating & Air Conditioning can expertly take care of your needs.
+Our highly trained technicians can fix any heating equipment model or brand.